-The 2018 Opera Festival will be inaugurated on Friday 22nd June by Carmen, the masterpiece by Georges Bizet with a new production by the famous Argentinean director Hugo de Ana, responsible for its direction, scenery and costumes.
+The 2018 Opera Festival was inaugurated on Friday 22nd June by Carmen, the masterpiece by Georges Bizet with a new production by the famous Argentinean director Hugo de Ana, responsible for its direction, scenery and costumes.
 De Ana sets his Carmen a century later than the libretto, in the 1930’s, an important historical period to emphasize the protagonist’s incessant search for her independence and freedom, which will lead her, as a torero in the Plaza de Toros, to face, until her death, male arrogance and a society hostile to the fact that she is a gypsy and therefore different.

 Conductor Francesco Ivan Ciampa

 Direction, set design and costume Hugo de Ana

 Lighting design Paolo Mazzon

 A.LI.VE.
 Treble voice Chorus conducted by Paolo Facincani

 Arena di Verona New Stage Design